 Original: Wikileaks was the site that posted the leaked rules of engagement in Iraq.
 I'm sure this is just a coincidence.
 Support the troops, continue shopping, and remember: you don't have to do anything else except support Saint Obama.
 He will provide for his flock.

 From the Miami Herald.
 Note the unintentional irony -- apparently, one of our core moral values is transferring tried-and-true anti-Semitic stereotypes onto Arabs:

 Am I exaggerating?
 You decide: here's a lovely issue of Der Stürmer, from the German Propaganda Archive: (From the linked page: "This is the cover to the most infamous issue of Der Stürmer, the 1934 issue accusing Jews of practicing ritual murder to secure the blood of Christians to use in Jewish religious rituals.
 The headline reads: Jewish Murder Plan against Gentile Humanity Revealed.
 The issue actually got banned by the Nazis after it had been out for a while, not because of anti-Semitic content, but because it compared alleged Jewish ritual murder with the Christian sacrament of communion.
 A full English translation of the issue was published in the United States in 1976 by a gr…

+From a friend...
 Lecture on four letters of Freud, delivered in Philadelphia on 22 September 1990 by K. R. Eissler.
 To my knowledge it is the only recording of Eissler's voice publicly accessible.
 The lecture he gives, entitled "An Interpretation of Four Letters by Freud," is a brilliant one and provides us with a wonderful example of Eissler's public speaking.
 It occurred as part of a symposium held at the Institute of Pennsylvania Hospital in Philadelphia on 22 September 1990; the symposium was entitled "Understanding Freud," and it eventually was published (same title) by NYU Press.